allgreed/kasprowicz.pro/content/about.md

 > Never mind computers.
 Ira, the most sophisticated machine the human mind can build has in it the limitations of the human mind.
 Anyone who thinks otherwise does not understand the Second Law of Thermodynamics.
 > ~ Lazarus Long

+TODO: The deal from the end of-&gt; to my page -&gt; https://paulgraham.com/gh.html

 ## About ethics - what I won't do for you
 <!--Yes,  I need resources and, not too much, mostly fiat currency.
 We might come to an agreement that you pay me in exchange for services.
 But not necessarily.-->
 <!--- There's a mercenary component to my actions.
 I work for money, not because of money.
 I need money, yet don't desire it.
 Sometimes we can skip the money part altogether, but don't count on it.-->